 Deep sleep (i.e. both REM and deep NREM sleep) in particular is identified as the driver for maturation of the brain and neural circuitry underpinning cognitive and motor skills.
 Sleep in young infants is involved in the construction and development of the cerebral cortex.
 Development of the frontal lobe, which is instrumental to reasoning, rational thought, and critical thinking, is the final part of brain development that occurs during the latter stages adolescence.

-For student athletes this is highly pertinent.
+For student athletes the central role of sleep in how our brains develop is highly pertinent.
 During adolescence when frontal lobe development takes place, there is a critical need for the deep sleep and the requisite blend of sleep components to foster the neural development needed to navigate the increasing complexities of the world around them.

 Both duration and quality of sleep is therefore paramount for youth athletes.
 Sadly practice and academic schedules imposed on high school student athletes present obstacles to getting the duration and quality of sleep required.
 In many cases, high school athletes are required to attend early morning practices, and practices in the evening, often leading the athlete to stay up late simply to get their homework done.